digitalpalidictionary/rus/src/features.md

 ## Word Family

-Click the **word family** button to see all related words which are not derived from a root, created from the primary word using prefixes and suffixes.
+Click the **word family** button to see all related words which are not derived from a root, but created from the primary word using prefixes and suffixes.

 ![word family](pics/features/word_family.png)